-Authorization Domain Name: The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
+Authorization Domain Name: The FQDN used to obtain authorization for a given FQDN to be included in a Certificate.
 The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
-If the FQDN contains a wildcard character, then the CA MUST remove all wildcard labels from the left most portion of requested FQDN.
-The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.
+If a Wildcard Domain Name is to be included in a Certificate, then the CA MUST remove "\." from the left-most portion of the Wildcard Domain Name to yield the corresponding FQDN.
+The CA may prune zero or more Domain Labels of the FQDN from left to right until encountering a Base Domain Name and may use any one of the values that were yielded by pruning (including the Base Domain Name itself) for the purpose of domain validation.